omec-project/dbuf/README.md

 ## Design

+DBUF is:

 - Golang microservice with gRPC northbound interface

 - Per UE, in memory packet buffer
-  - No persistence, inspection or reordering
+  - No persistence, inspection, filtering or reordering

-- L4 service on Linux networking stack (UDP sockets)
+- Layer 4 service on Linux networking stack (UDP sockets)
-  - GTP/UDP/IP encoding for dataplane packets from and to Tofino
+  - GTP/UDP/IP encoding for data plane packets from and to Tofino switches

-- Monitoring of system and queue state (e.g. load) via prometheus
+- Exposing telemetry about system and queue state (e.g. load) via prometheus

 ### Terminology

+#### Packet

+A sequence of bytes received on the dataplane interfaces.

 #### Queue

 A sequential container storing packets for a single UE.
 Identified by its ID or the UE's IP address.

-#### Packet

-A sequence of bytes received on the dataplane interfaces.

 #### QueueManager

+Manages queues and notifies clients about queue events.

 #### Buffer